OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 2.2 Bind NIC to DPDK PMD mode

-Below is the command to bind BDF 0000:af:00.0 to PF PMD mode, customize the BDF port as your setup.
+Below is the command to bind the BDF port 0000:af:00.0 to PF PMD mode.
+Please customize the BDF port based on your setup.

 ```bash
 sudo ./script/nicctl.sh bind_pmd 0000:af:00.0
 ```

-Doubel check if iommu is enabled if you see below error.
+If you see the following error, please double-check if IOMMU is enabled:

 ```bash
 Error: bind failed for 0000:af:00.0 - Cannot bind to driver vfio-pci: [Errno 19] No such device